 You can select days, hours, or minutes when configuring the delays “Wait” time.

 A delay cannot be removed while there are subscribers currently in it.
 However, it is possible to edit the delay to either expand or decrease the amount of time that new subscribers are detained by it.

-If at some point you decide that you'd like to do away with the delay but don't have the option to delete it, you can zero-out the wait time.
+If you'd like to remove the delay, but don't have the option to delete it, you can zero-out the wait time.

 All new subscribers will simply pass straight through the delay and move immediately on to the campaign subscription.

 Subscribers active in the delay prior to it being edited must ride-out their remaining time as defined by the delay at the time they entered it.